Industry News

 Interested in a slice of the OTT pie?
 Here are statistics on its growth rates and some other valuable metrics for you.

-• The largest market is OTT Video Advertising with a market volume of US$176.60bn in 2023.
+• The largest market is OTT Video Advertising which is expected to have a market volume of US$191.30bn in 2024.
 (Statista)

-• In the OTT Video market, the number of users is expected to amount to 4.2bn users by 2027.
+• In the OTT Video market, the number of users is expected to amount to 5.7bn by 2029.
 (Statista)

-• The average revenue per user (ARPU) in the OTT Video market is projected to amount to US$84.08 in 2023.
+• The average revenue per user (ARPU) in the OTT Video market is projected to amount to US$12.18 in 2024.
 (Statista)

-• The average revenue per user (ARPU) in the Video Streaming (SVOD) market is projected to amount to US $249.50.
+• The average revenue per user (ARPU) in the Video Streaming (SVOD) market is projected to amount to US$265.00 in 2024.
 (Statista)

-• 82% of US consumers have a video streaming subscription, with 4 subscriptions being the average, compared to 67% of people having a pay-TV subscription in 2021.
-(Deloitte Insights)
+• 99% of US consumers have at least one video streaming subscription, with 2.9 subscriptions being the average.
+(Forbes)

 • Projections indicate that the number of OTT video users in India will reach a staggering 4,216.3 million by 2027, with a user penetration rate of 53.0%.
 (Times of India)

-• Revenue in the Transactional Video on Demand (TVOD) market is projected to reach US$10.20bn in 2023, with the an average revenue per user (ARPU) at $13.57
+• The market size of the Transactional Video on Demand (TVOD) market is projected to reach over US$13bn by 2028, with an annual growth rate of about 9%.
+(Statista)

 • US connected TV (CTV) ad spend will continue to grow through 2027, when it will reach $40.90 billion.
 (Insider Intelligence)